geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Chenyu** [[00:44:06](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=2652)]
 OK, let's move on to other bounties.
-Onyx, comment on the PR to merge ONNX files, I think is fine.
+ONNX, comment on the PR to merge ONNX files, I think is fine.
 But please do that in separate PRs, just one for simple copy and the subsequent ones for real change.
 That's a lot easier to review.
 RetinaNet.